PrzemyslawKedziora/discord-music-app/README.md

 ### Songs:
 - Adding song using YoutubeAPI
 - Filtering songs by name,author or category
-- Copying prepared command to play chosen music on your discord server
+- Copying prepared command to play chosen music on your discord server (LPM on song)
+- Adding song to list of liked songs (double click/ single click on heart icon)
 - Removing songs

 ### Artists